luord/luord.github.io/content/pages/cv.md

 ### Software Developer(Backend) {: .low-margin }
 *BairesDev,         11/17-01/19*

-Full-stack developer with a primary focus in the backend for one of the clients, a marketing research company, using python mainly with Flask, SQLAlchemy and Celery.
+Full-stack developer with a primary focus on the backend for one of the clients, a marketing research company, using python mainly with Flask, SQLAlchemy and Celery.
 The infrastructure is primarily handled with Docker and Python libraries such as Click.

 * Development of new features and bug fixing in the back-end, updating libraries, code refactoring and task supervision during pagerduty cycle.
 * General maintenance of the front-end of a particular interface, written in React.